Kirkenstocks/chat-app/README.md

 # Chat App

 ### Description:
-The Chat App is a mobile chat app built in React Native that allows users to send messages in a group chat room and share images or their location.
+The Chat App is a simple mobile chat app built in React Native that allows users to send messages in a group chat room and share images or their location.

 ### How to use:
 - Clone the repository onto your computer.